Making Mental Health Matter - Why Dotty About Paper Took On Mental Health Coaching in the Workplace.

 It makes business sense

-When it comes to mental health in the workplace many organisations often want to know the numbers before they make any invest, despite the human need being so obvious.
+When it comes to mental health in the workplace many organisations often want to know the numbers before they make any investment, despite the human need being so obvious.

 However, Lisa makes a valid point that supporting mental health at work isn’t just doing right by your team, it makes business sense.